Poole scores 36 on bobblehead night, Warriors rout Spurs – KION546

 POOLE PARTY

-Poole started in place of Klay Thompson and was thrilled with his first bobblehead doll.
+Poole started in place of Klay Thompson and was thrilled with his first career bobblehead doll.

-“I love it, it’s absolutely amazing,” Poole said.
+“I love it, it’s absolutely amazing.
+It’s my first one,” Poole said.
 “It’s really a special accomplishment.
 It’s an honor.
 I’m glad it came out the way it did.”

 TIP-INS

-Warriors: Curry was selected Western Conference player of the week for the 19th time.
-He became the oldest player with back-to-back 40-point performances since Michael Jordan in 2002. … Thompson rested as he typically does during one of the back-to-back games as the Warriors use caution given his right Achilles tendon surgery that kept him out until January. … C James Wiseman will report to the G League Santa Cruz Warriors for an extended period of perhaps 10 straight days, Kerr said.
+Warriors: Curry was named Western Conference Player of the Week for the 19th time.
+He became the oldest player with back-to-back 40-point performances since Michael Jordan in 2002. … Thompson rested as he typically does during one of the back-to-back games as the Warriors use caution given his right Achilles tendon surgery that kept him out until January.

 UP NEXT

-Spurs: Play at Portland on Tuesday night to complete a back-to-back.
-San Antonio has won the last four matchups, and two in a row in Portland.
+Spurs: At Portland on Tuesday night to complete a back-to-back having won the last four matchups with the Trail Blazers and two in a row in Portland.

-Warriors: Play at Phoenix on Wednesday night having lost the last two meetings vs. the Suns and four of five on the road.
+Warriors: At Phoenix on Wednesday night having lost the last two meetings vs. the Suns and four of five on the road.

 More AP NBA: https://apnews.com/hub/nba and https://twitter.com/AP_Sports